jamhamster/AlyxCheats/README.md

-To make this permanent, edit the skill_manifest.cfg and add this line to the bottom of the text exec Jam.cfg
+To make this permanent, edit the skill_manifest.cfg and add this line to the bottom of the text exec Jam.cfg, the file should look like this

-This will change the file contents from: exec skill.cfg exec skill_episodic.cfg exec skill_hlvr.cfg

-to
 exec skill.cfg

 exec skill_episodic.cfg

 exec skill_hlvr.cfg

 exec Jam.cfg

 This will enable the options permanently, to undo this, remove the exec Jam.cfg line from the bottom.